kimonkekes/DetectifAI/README.md

 **DetectifAI** is a full-stack **face detection app** utilizing **AI technology**.

 It is a responsive website that initially presents a Register/Login screen.
 After filling your info, you end up in the main page where you can **input an image URL**.
-The image is rendered on screen and -if it contains a face- the face within the image will be **marked by a blue rectangle**.
-There is also a **ranking system**, where the total amount of searches you have made.
+The image is rendered on screen and -if it contains any face- all detected faces within the image are **marked by a blue rectangle**.
+There is also an **entry counter**, which logs the total amount of image detections you have made.

 <br>